F9y4ng/GreasyFork-Scripts/index_en.md

 **Introduction:** "Elegant search engine Jump Assistant" facilitates users to jump between different search engines; supports custom commonly used search engines and search keyword highlighting effects; provides advanced functions such as removing search link redirection, blocking search results advertisements, etc.; it is compatible with well-known search engines such as Baidu, Google, Bing, Duckduckgo, Yandex, Sogou, Ecosia, You, Startpage, Brave, etc.

 * [Read the instructions for using the script and the precautions on the page before use.](https://github.com/F9y4ng/GreasyFork-Scripts/wiki/%E4%BC%98%E9%9B%85%E7%9A%84%E6%90%9C%E7%B4%A2%E5%BC%95%E6%93%8E%E8%B7%B3%E8%BD%AC%E5%8A%A9%E6%89%8B)
-* If you don't need to be prompted for updates, you can turn it off in the "**parameter setting**".
+* If you don't need to be prompted for updates, you can turn it off in the "**Advanced Feature Settings**".

 ## version 2023.12.02.1 - Update log: 【🔥[Install this script](https://github.com/F9y4ng/GreasyFork-Scripts/raw/master/Google%20%26%20Baidu%20Switcher.user.js)】